 The water content of air will vary depending on the region ranging from 1% to 4% in hot and high humidity areas.

+Using the ideal gas law, one may calculate air density at different pressures and temperatures.
 The dry air density at standard conditions for temperature and pressure (STP) (70° F and 14.7 psi) is 0.0749 lb./ft3.
 The density will vary based on the temperature and pressure.
 For example, at 90°F and an elevation of 5000 feet, with a pressure of 12.2 PSIG, air density is 0.060 lb./ft3.
 However, compressing the air to 100 PSIG at 70° increases the density to 0.58 lb./ft3.
-One may calculate the density of air at different pressures and temperatures by using the ideal gas law.

 Flow Rate or Total Flow?

 There are two ways of measuring and reporting airflow.
-In one case, the flow is indicated by the total flow since the previous reading.
+In one case, the flow reports as the total flow since the previous reading.
 In this case, the measurements can be in units of SCF (standard cubic feet), pounds, kilograms, or regular cubic meters.
 More often, the flow rate over a specific time is desired, such as SCFM (standard cubic feet per minute) or pounds per hour.

 Combustion Air Flow

 Combustion is the burning of air and fuel.
 The most efficient combustion occurs with an optimum amount of each.
 The air-fuel ratio is the mass ratio of air to fuel present.
 If there is too little air, incomplete combustion occurs, which results in lower combustion efficiency plus emitting unburnt fuel into the atmosphere.
 Alternatively, too much airflow means excess heated air releases into the atmosphere.
 Thus, there is a waste of energy.
 For more information on combustion efficiency, see the Sage white paper, “Combustion Efficiency and Thermal Mass Flow Meters.”